 For many people, lung cancer is diagnosed at an advanced stage.
-The main goal of treatment will be to manage your symptoms and keep them under control for as long as possible.
-Treatment can help you feel better and improve quality of life.
-This is called palliative treatment.
+The main goal of treatment is to manage symptoms and keep them under control for as long as possible.

-Here we describe treatments and strategies for managing the most common symptoms of lung cancer.
-As you may be experiencing a number of symptoms, you may have a combination of treatments.
-Keep in mind, however, that you won’t necessarily experience every symptom listed here.
+Here we describe procedures and strategies for managing the most common symptoms of lung cancer.
+As you may have a number of symptoms, you may be given a combination of treatments.
+Keep in mind that you won’t necessarily experience every symptom listed here.

 Learn more about:

 Lung Foundation Australia can provide more information about living with lung cancer.
 You can also contact their Lung Cancer Support Nurse by calling 1800 654 301.